Rahamat-prog/from-backend/readme.md

-# 📝 Simple Form Submission using Node.js and Express
+# 📝 Simple Form Submission using Node.js, Express & MongoDB

-This is a beginner-friendly project that demonstrates how to create a simple HTML form and handle the submitted data using Node.js and Express.
-Instead of using a database, the submitted form data is saved to a local text file (`submissions.txt`).
+This is a beginner-friendly project that demonstrates how to create a simple HTML form and handle submitted data using Node.js, Express, and MongoDB.
+Instead of saving the data to a local text file, the form submissions are now stored in a **MongoDB database**.

 ---